 We are all experts of our own realities, and we each bring our own unique lenses to the work that we do.
 The culmination of our lived experiences, both environmental and interpersonal, make us into the unique leaders we are today.
 The Leadership Institute is designed with you in mind – we are here to meet you where you are and to create a pathway that guides you into the next stage of your learning journey by putting equity at the forefront.
 This opportunity will encourage internal and external transformation by providing you with the space and support for personal inquiry and growth that can then translate into shifts in policies and procedures, supervision, and overall community culture.

-The Leadership Institute will feature equity leaders including Dr. Gail Christopher, an award winning social change agent who has spent decades leading national initiatives that tackle racial and ethnic disparities and whose visionary leadership, while at the W. K. Kellogg Foundation, led to the Truth Racial Healing and Transformation effort for America.
-Dr. Christopher will join other skilled facilitators as we move through participatory sessions that:
+The Leadership Institute will feature equity leaders including Dr. Gail C. Christopher, an award-winning social change agent who has spent decades leading national initiatives that tackle racial and ethnic disparities and whose visionary leadership, while at the W. K. Kellogg Foundation, led to the Truth, Racial Healing and Transformation (TRHT) effort for America.
+This session will focus on increasing your understanding of the Truth, Racial Healing and Transformation framework within the context of this moment of racial reckoning within our country.
+Dr. Christopher will join other skilled facilitators as we move through participatory sessions that will:

 - Center peer-to-peer learning,

 - Learn about the 5 pillars of the TRHT Framework,

 - Elevate traditionally marginalized voices,

 - Build and strengthen regional and national relationships, and

 - Cultivate space for creating lasting change within ourselves, the institutions we lead, and the communities we live in through an aligned equity lens.